Explore Maui in 1 Week

 Day#7 - Maui Tour & Activity Day

-Please select from one or more of the tours listed on this page.
-We guarantee an incredible time.
+Select from one or more of the tours we've listed on this page, and we're sure you'll have an incredible time.
 We've hand-selected these Maui tours due to their popularity and high ratings with visitors like yourself!

 Here you'll find an incredible assortment of tours and activities to enjoy: whale watching, a Road to Hana tour, ziplining, boat & sailing tours, and Molokini snorkel trips are just a few of the many amazing adventures available on Maui.